M8 motorway (Ireland): Motorway service areas

-Transport Infrastructure Ireland (TII) is constructing motorway service areas at approximately 60-kilometre intervals along each of Ireland's interurban routes.
+Transport Infrastructure Ireland (TII) is constructing motorway service areas at approximately 60-kilometre (40 mile) intervals along each of Ireland's interurban routes.
 Under this plan, the M8 currently has three such areas.
 The first is located at junction 3, the second at junction 8 and the third at junction 14.
 The Environmental Impact Statement (EIS) for the service area near Cashel was published in mid-February 2009, while the Notice of the Compulsory Purchase of land for the service area was advertised on 31 August 2010.
 The service area at Cashel opened on 9 June 2011.

-The Manor Stone service area at Ballacolla, Co.
-Laois opened in 2015.
+The Manor Stone service area at Ballacolla, County Laois opened in 2015.

 The EIS for the final service area near Fermoy was published in 2014.
 This service area opened on 30 March 2018.

 Roadside art on M8

 Roadside art is funded under the Percentage For Arts Scheme where 1% of the scheme budget is allocated to roadside art with a cap of €63,000.
 The local authorities decide on a theme and are responsible for commissioning the work, usually by open competition.
 There are several examples along the M8.